Which of the following is classified as an account receivable on ... | Study Prep in Pearson+

 1

-Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by customers for goods or services sold on credit.
-It is classified as a current asset on the balance sheet because it is expected to be collected within a short period, typically within one year.
+Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services sold on credit.
+It is classified as a current asset on the balance sheet.

-Analyze each option provided in the problem: Determine whether each item fits the definition of accounts receivable.
-For example, advances to employees are not related to sales on credit, interest receivable on long-term investments is not tied to customer transactions, and notes receivable due in two years are classified as long-term assets rather than accounts receivable.
+Analyze each option provided in the problem: Determine whether each item represents amounts owed by customers for goods or services sold on credit.

-Focus on the correct answer: Amounts owed by customers for goods sold on credit directly align with the definition of accounts receivable.
-These amounts represent the company's claim to payment from customers for credit sales.
+Option 1: Interest receivable on loans - This represents interest income earned but not yet received.
+It is not classified as accounts receivable but rather as interest receivable, a separate asset account.

 Watch next